-Energy projects are complex projects that can be remote, endure rugged weather conditions, and are logisticially challenging.
-Success is totally predicated on detailed planning, scheduling, understanding of work conditions, and most of all communication.
-We have that experience and expertise to ensure a successful energy project deliver.
+Energy projects are complex projects that can be remote, endure rugged weather conditions, and are logistically challenging.
+Success is predicated on detailed planning, scheduling, understanding of work conditions, and most of all communication.
+We have the experience and expertise to ensure a successful energy project delivery.
 Our teams are ready to manage and build with our own forces your complex energy and utility projects as we head into the future of energy solutions.

 This $4.4M civil construction foundation project involved pouring over 8,500 cubic yards including an 11-foot thick concrete base for a 550-foot emission stack.
 This was a record breaking continuous pour of 6,450 cubic yards; completed within 21 consecutive hours.

 The Minnkota Power Milton R. Young Station required a 21-hour continuous concrete pour that we self-performed.
 This pour set a record at the time for longest continuous pour.